pseudolanguagecompiler/pseudoC/README.md

 ### Pseudocode can't be formally verified!

 **Wrong.** UniversalIR strips surface syntax for pure denotational semantics.
 Theorems like `seq_compositional : ⟦S₁;S₂⟧ = ⟦S₁⟧ ∘ ⟦S₂⟧` enable compositional reasoning over *any* human-readable pseudocode, not just rigid C/Python.
+This is fundamentally what allows the program to be compiled into executable code possibly running on a bare bones VM.

 ### Single grammar?
 Use ANTLR/Yacc!